waiyan1612/rtpa/README.md

 ## RTPA Docker Images

+You can get the pre-built images from the [Docker Hub](https://hub.docker.com/repository/docker/waiyan1612/rtpa).
+You can also rebuild the images locally with the following steps.

-## Building images
+### Building images

 In order to build the images, you will need the following developer tools installed.
 - scala 2.12.x
 - node 12.x

-Alternativelt, you can get the pre-built images from the [Docker Hub](https://hub.docker.com/repository/docker/waiyan1612/rtpa).

 ```sh
 ./docker-build.sh